mailcow/mailcow-dockerized-docs/docs/prerequesite-system.md

 ### Default Ports

-If you have a firewall already up and running please make sure that these ports are open for incomming connections:
+If you have a firewall already up and running please make sure that these ports are open for incoming connections:

 | Service             | Protocol | Port   | Container       | Variable                       |
 | --------------------|:--------:|:-------|:----------------|--------------------------------|